The ghost became bright, coin-sized rounds

 Maximum Impact?
 Multimedia, games, quizzes and advanced technologies compel users.
 Content creators need not multi-task.
 This writer turned to SEMrush SEO-friendly website tools for research, organization and branding.

 Big Target?
 It is better to build a niche for a concept.
 As a target expands, it becomes proportionately more generalized.
-Everyone and everything is vying for and getting lost in this crowded space of anonymity.
+Everyone or everything, vying for space and attention, risks getting lost in crowded anonymity.

 Break the Rules?
 Creators must project an interesting and entertaining experience.
 As technology changes, outdated and outmoded elements lose support.
-New crazes, like the brain-tingling ASMR, are coming into focus.
+New crazes, like the mind-tingling ASMR, are coming into focus.

 Big Picture?
 Everything from Advertising to Zoom is done digitally and online.
 Tech evolves daily, causing high fliers to crash overnight.
 Nobody can be certain about coming changes.
 Almost everyone will be affected by them.